spawaskar-cora/cora-docs/docs/user-guide/reports.md

  - Accession Number
  - Provenance Number 1
  - Provenance Number 2
- - Bone
+ - **Bone**
  - Side
- - Individual Number
+ - **Individual Number**
  - Side

- No fields are required for this report.
+The bolded fields are required.
+The user is required to select a bone and a individual number for this report.

-### Articulations Report
+## Articulations Report

 ![Articulations Report](../images/reports/articulationsReport.png)

-The Articulations Report allows a user to select by Group and Group Side.
+The Articulations Report allows a user to select by articulations.
 The search fields available are:

 - Group
 - Group Side
+- Accession Number
+- Provenance 1
+- Provenance 2
 - Bone
 - Side